to-json/linear-nvim/README.md

 Command-line interface for Linear's project management API.
 Built in Go with zero dependencies, provides fast access to issues, projects, and templates.

+This project was basically fully vibe-coded.
+I've read some of the code, i guess. but mostly i just talked claude into it.

 ## Building

 ### Prerequisites